 Another choice in Tijuana, close to San Diego, CA, is Dr. Ismael Vazquez Jonathan Bailon, who specializes in endoscopic surgery, bariatric and metabolic surgery.
 He offers the non-surgical Spatz3 balloon at the Hospital Angeles Tijuana.

-For those in the San Diego area, a new option in Tijuana is the popular bariatric surgeon Dr. Sergio Verboonen.
+For those in the San Diego area, another option in Tijuana is the popular bariatric surgeon Dr. Sergio Verboonen.
 His website offers a toll-free and local US number.

 You might not yet be familiar with medical tourism, but lots of people are already benefiting from it.
 A 2009 UCLA study found that nearly a million California citizens get medical care in Mexico each year.